spidasoftware/schema/README.md

 General Overview of the Schema
 --------------------------------

-We will strive for simplicity.
+We will strive for simplicity, and it is still being working on.

 There will be two types of services "remote procedures" and "stateful services".